grei-ufc/pade/docs/user/new-pade-docs/behaviours-in-pade.md

 - **has_messages()**: verifies if the messages queue of this behaviour has messages.
 	- _Returns:_
 		- `bool`: by returning `True`, the behaviour has messages in its queue.
-By returning `False`, the behaviour don't has messages in its queue.
+By returning `False`, the behaviour doesn't have messages in its queue.

 ### OneShotBehaviour